-During the Great Depression women were discouraged from working.
+During the Great Depression, women were discouraged from working.
 Why?
 So that the few jobs available could go to heads of households, aka male breadwinners.

 But then, along comes World War II and the majority of the workforce is gone, off to fight the war.
-The need for war supplies continued to exist and factories across the nation needed for workers.
+The need for war supplies continued to exist and factories across the nation needed workers.
 What could they do?
 Who could fill those roles?

 My grandparents used to live in an 1821 Connecticut farmhouse.
 The property was beautiful – original wood floors and beams, nine acres of yard, a horse shed, big garden, small creek, and towering maple and oak trees.
 We always considered spending the holiday season there, but never did; mold, mildew, and rot that had grown throughout the structure triggered allergic reactions and severely limited our ability to stay overnight....